-Before diving into the specifics of connecting the Nikon D3100 to a phone, let’s first explore the available connectivity options:
+Before getting into the details about the Nikon D3100 connection to a mobile phone let’s first look at the connectivity options that are available:

 Connectivity Options for Nikon D3100